AryaaSk/Learn/Maths Derivers/readme.md

 ```
 *Remember to add full-stops after each narration to provide a pause*

+This step can also be done simply with ChatGPT, by just importing the script with the prompt

+Here's a script

+{script}

+I want you to remove all the maths expression and just focus on the narrations after the semicolon.

+Put the narrations in a list separated by full stops and line breaks. e.g.
+narration 1.

+narration 2.

+narration 3.
+...

 ## Import into a video editor and sync narrations with animations

+## Add background music